-- 17.1 The parties undertake to comply with the provisions of Swiss data protection legislation.
-They undertake to take the economically reasonable and technically and organisationally possible precautions to ensure that data arising in the framework of contract execution are effectively protected against unauthorised knowledge by third parties. - 17.2 Personal data may be processed only for the purpose and to the extent necessary for contract performance and execution.
-To that extent and for that purpose, personal data may also be transmitted to a company in Switzerland or abroad associated with one of the contracting parties, provided that the prerequisites set out in the provisions of Swiss data protection legislation are met. - 17.3 The parties shall impose these obligations on their employees, subcontractors and sub-suppliers, as well as on other third parties called upon.
+- 17.1 The parties undertake to take the economically reasonable and technically and organisationally possible precautions to ensure that the data arising in the course of contract execution, made available for proper contract performance or created on their premises is effectively protected against unauthorised access by third parties.
+This applies especially to security-related data and personal data.
+In this regard, all statutory requirements must be complied with 16. - 17.2 Personal data may be processed only for the purpose and to the extent necessary for contract performance and execution.
+To that extent and for that purpose, personal data may also be transmitted to a company in Switzerland or abroad associated with one of the contracting parties, provided that the prerequisites set out in the provisions of Swiss data protection legislation are met. - 17.3 If the contractor is provided with data of the client within the scope of contract performance, the contractor shall be obliged to return such data after termination of the contract and to irrevocably delete or destroy it on both primary